jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 </div>
 ~~~

-## Titanic - Mahcine Learning from Disaster
+## Titanic - Machine Learning from Disaster
 #### 16 September 2023

 (Working on a Better Binary Classification Model)